cappuMUC/redmine_stats/README.md

 Compatibility:
 ==
+Version 3.2.x or higher is compatibility (follow the installation instructions)

 This plugin was created to work with redmine 2.5.2, Rails 3.2 and Ruby 2.1, older software versions may have problems Currently it is known to be incompatible with redmine 2.2 and older.